ahmetb/govvv/README.md

 | **`main.BuildDate`** | RFC3339 formatted UTC date | `2016-08-04T18:07:54Z` |
 | **`main.Version`** | contents of `./VERSION` file, if exists | `2.0.0` |

+> if VERSION file is missing, GitSummary will be used it GitSummary contains version info.
+For example: if GitSummary is `0.0.1.2-beta1` the `Version` will be set to `0.0.1.2-beta1`, but if GitSummary is `docs` the `Version` will not be set.

 ## Using govvv is easy

 Just add the build variables you want to the `main` package and run: